MicrosoftDocs/OfficeDocs-SharePoint/migration/spmt-workflow-overview.md

 |[Step 3: Activate workflows](spmt-workflow-step2.md)|Sign in to Power Automate to activate the newly migrated workflows.|

-## Get started
+## Prerequisites

 Go to the <a href="https://go.microsoft.com/fwlink/?linkid=2185075" target="_blank">Migration center</a> in the SharePoint admin center, and sign in with an account that has [admin permissions](/sharepoint/sharepoint-admin-role) for your organization.

 Make sure that you have:

 - **Access to the destination**: You must either be a global admin or OneDrive/SharePoint admin to the Microsoft 365 tenant where you want to migrate your content.
-The user account will be set as the owner of migrated flow, and there also needs to have 'Environment Maker' role.
+The user account will be set as the owner of migrated flow, therefore the account also needs to be assigned the *Environment Maker* role.
 [Learn more about Environment Maker role](/power-platform/admin/database-security).
 - **Access to the source**: Your SharePoint Server account credentials must have read access to any workflow you plan to migrate.
 - **Prerequisites installed:** Make sure you have the necessary prerequisites installed.